CHD Stock Recent News

 Church & Dwight (CHD) possesses the right combination of the two key ingredients for a likely earnings beat in its upcoming report.
 Get prepared with the key expectations.

-EWING, N.J.--(BUSINESS WIRE)--Church & Dwight Co., Inc. (NYSE: CHD) will webcast a discussion of its first quarter earnings results on Thursday, May 1, 2025, beginning at 10:00 a.m.
+EWING, N.J.--(BUSINESS WIRE)--Church & Dwight Co., Inc. (NYSE: CHD) will webcast a discussion of its second quarter earnings results on Friday, August 1, 2025, beginning at 10:00 a.m.
 ET.
-Media and investors may access the live audio webcast at https://investor.churchdwight.com/ beginning at 10:00 a.m.
+Media and investors may access the live audio webcast beginning at 10:00 a.m.
 ET.
 The webcast will also be available for replay.
 Church & Dwight Co., Inc., founded in 1846, is the leading U.S. producer of sodium bicarbonate, popularly known as baking soda.
-The Compan.
+The Company manufactures and markets a wide ra.